 Dacast integrates with Switchboard Live to provide you with the best solution for streaming on multiple platforms simultaneously.

-Switchboard Live is a video distribution platform that allows you to simultaneously live stream across your OTT video provider—such as Dacast—and all of the most popular social media channels, including Facebook and Youtube.
+Switchboard Live is a video distribution platform that allows you to simultaneously live broadcast across your OTT video provider—such as Dacast—and all of the most popular social media channels, including Facebook and YouTube.

-Switchboard Live’s most basic plan, Indie Unleashed, costs $29 per month, and that gives you the ability to have unlimited destinations at once.
-Indie Unleashed gives you 1,500 streaming minutes per month.
+Switchboard Live’s most basic plan, Pro, costs $99 per month, and that gives you the ability to have unlimited destinations simultaneously.
+Pro gives you just 1 workflow and access for 1 team member.

-The main difference between all of their plans is the number of minutes you get.
-They also have customized plans if you require a lot of minutes.
+The main difference between all of their plans is the number of team members and workflows you get.
+They also have customized plans if you require a lot of minutes and the Enterprise plan even gives you access to 24/7 streams.

 Switchboard Live is one of the most useful integrations for Dacast users.
-We highly recommend investing if you plan on multi-platform streaming.
+We highly recommend investing if you plan to stream on multiple platforms simultaneously.

 How to Live Stream to Multiple Platforms